RADARSAT-1 applications

 Disaster management

 Radar satellites are key resources in a variety of disaster management scenarios.
-The coordination of international satellite resources for disaster response efforts is managed by the International Charter on Space and Major Disasters, of which Canada is a long-time member and data contributor.
+The coordination of international satellite resources for disaster response efforts is managed by the International Charter: Space and Major Disasters, of which Canada is a founding member and data contributor.

-The data has been used effectively in disaster responses such as earthquakes, tsunamis, floods, landslides, forest fires, and other natural or technological disasters.
-The ability to deliver data in near-real time is essential for relief operations to map and monitor damage and for assessing the impact on the future.
+The data has been used effectively to respond to disasters such as earthquakes, tsunamis, floods, landslides, wildfires, and other natural or technological disasters.
+The ability to deliver data in near real time is essential for relief operations to map and monitor damage and for assessing the impact on the future.
+Even today, RADARSAT-1 images are still used to map and compare areas affected by disasters.

 Hydrology

-Many applications were developed to take advantage of RADARSAT-1 capacity for detecting the presence of water.
-These included monitoring flooding and the build-up of river ice, and mapping the melting of snow-covered areas.
+Many applications were developed to take advantage of RADARSAT-1's capacity to detect the presence of water.
+These included monitoring flooding and the build-up of river ice, and tracking the melting of snow-covered areas.

 Geology